Mind-Body Intervention for Sexual Dysfunction in Breast Cancer Survivors

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants should be on hormonal therapies like aromatase inhibitors or tamoxifen, so you may need to continue those.

-What data supports the effectiveness of the treatment EMBRACE for sexual dysfunction in breast cancer survivors?
+What evidence suggests that the EMBRACE intervention is effective for improving sexual functioning in breast cancer survivors?

 PD